-The 1.5% NSR is payable up to a maximum of US\$10 million.
+The 1.5% NSR is payable up to a maximum of US\$10 million indexed with inflation.
 The Company retains the right of first offer to purchase the NSR.
 Advance royalty payments of US\$500,000 will also be payable for each 500 million pounds of copper equivalent ("CuEQ") related to any incremental increase in measured and indicated resources.
 For the purpose of this agreement, CuEQ will be based on the contained pounds of copper, contained ounces of gold and silver, and the LME closing spot price on the date of release of each applicable resource estimate.
+The Company has agreed to make annual prepayments to Minas Andinas SA of US\$50,000, for 5 years starting in 2021, which will be credited against the US\$500,000 in advance royalty payments due.